 Experience

+Biorepository Transfer (BRT) Support National Bio and Agro-Defense Facility (NBAF), U.S. Department of Agriculture, APHIS, Plum Island, NY and Manhattan, KS, USA

+Awarded a 4-year, $12.5M commercial services contract, Merrick is providing transition support services for transferring the biorepository from Plum Island Animal Disease Center (PIADC) located in Plum Island, NY, to the National Bio and Agro‐Defense Facility (NBAF) located in Manhattan, KS.

+Mr. Nasta is involved in multiple aspects of the BRT project.
+In the laboratory, he routinely completed data validation, sample inventorying, sample destruction, and characterization activities in service to the USDA.
+Working remotely, Mr. Nasta authored and completed technical edits on several BRT Standard Operating Procedures (SOP), and Work Instructions.
+Mr. Nasta also created all BRT SOP flowcharts and diagrams when requested by the USDA, and maintained a project file to track activity progress and calculate upcoming deadlines.

 Operational Planning and Technology Integration Contract (OPTIC), National Bio and Agro-Defense Facility, U.S. Department of Homeland Security/U.S. Department of Agriculture, Manhattan, KS, USA

 Awarded a 10-year, $44M professional services engagement, Merrick develops and executes all aspects of operational planning and technology integration for the NBAF.
 Merrick’s scope involves complex, integrated planning and execution of all facets of operations to replace and augment the current mission being conducted at the Plum Island Animal Disease Center in Orient Point, NY.
 The NBAF will serve the nation in terms of animal disease research, foreign animal disease diagnostics, and contain the Nation’s first large animal BSL-4 laboratory...

-In Mr. Nasta’s short time with Merrick, he has already assisted with the OPTIC project in several different aspects.
-He is currently responsible for all aspects of SOP development and integration as it relates to biorepository transfer efforts, which includes work instructions for specific scientific assays and procedures.
-Mr. Nasta is also responsible for designing and formatting the majority of all OPTIC process flowcharts and diagramming needs.
+Mr. Nasta assisted with the OPTIC project in several different aspects.
+He was responsible for all aspects of SOP development and integration as it relates to biorepository transfer efforts, which includes work instructions for specific scientific assays and procedures.
+Mr. Nasta is also designed and formatted a majority of all OPTIC process flowcharts and diagrams.

 Mr. Nasta has worked to assist the Federal Government in their procurement efforts by conducting market surveys and generating technical recommendations that meet their specific needs; this includes the utilization of federal reporting sites, and networking with vendors and technical support specialists.

-He has also worked on data analysis aspects of the project to assist in entering, manipulating, and sorting biorepository data as it relates to accurate tracking of biological samples, including Select Agents and Toxins (SATs), in a laboratory setting.
-Mr. Nasta continues to assist with laboratory testing and expansion of biological samples housed in PIADC as it relates to biological transfer efforts.
+He has also worked on data collection and validation aspects of the project, including sample inventorying, destruction, and characterization.
+Mr. Nasta continues to assist with laboratory testing and expansion of biological samples housed in PIADC as it relates to biorepository transfer efforts.

 SUNY College of Environmental Science and Forestry, Syracuse, NY, USA

 Mr. Nasta simultaneously performed duties as a Graduate Assistant and Research Project Assistant while studying the adaptive response of Pseudomonas fluorescens to spatiotemporal gradients of the herbicide dicamba.
-As a Graduate Assistant, Joseph instructed and independently designed curriculum content for an upper-level environment microbiology course, and co-instructed courses in Animal Behavior and Introductory Biology.
+As a Graduate Assistant, Mr. Nasta instructed and independently designed curriculum content for an upper-level environment microbiology course, and co-instructed courses in Animal Behavior and Introductory Biology.
 As a research Project Assistant, Mr. Nasta performed DNA extraction, purification, and qPCR in a microbial source-tracking project based out of Salt Lake City, Utah.

 Presentation/Course Taught